Requiem of the Rose King: Anime

 On 16 September 2020, Akita Shoten announced via their YouTube channel that Requiem of the Rose King would be adapted into an anime television series.
 The series is animated by J.C.Staff and directed by Kentarō Suzuki, with Hiroki Uchida writing and supervising the scripts, Tsutomu Hashizume designing the characters, and Kow Otani composing the musical score.
 The series was originally scheduled to premiere in October 2021, but was delayed due to production issues.
 It aired from 9 January to 26 June 2022, on Tokyo MX and other channels in Japan.
 The series aired for two consecutive cours, for a half-year continuous run.
 The first opening theme is "Ware, Bara ni Hitasu" (我、薔薇に淫す, "I'm Obsessed with Roses") performed by Makoto Furukawa, while the first ending theme is "Akumu" (悪夢, "Nightmare") performed by Zaq.
 The second opening theme is "Bara Rinbukyoku" (荊棘輪舞曲, "Rose Briar Rondo") performed by Makoto Furukawa, while the second ending theme is "Rasen" (螺旅) performed by Nowlu.
 Funimation licensed the series as part of their Winter 2022 simulcast lineup in the United States, Canada, United Kingdom, Ireland, Mexico, Brazil, Chile, Colombia, Peru, Australia, and New Zealand.
 Medialink licensed the series in Southeast Asia, South Asia, and Oceania minus Australia and New Zealand.

-Episode list
+Episodes

-Stage play
+Stage plays

-A stage play adaptation of the manga is scheduled to run at the Nippon Seinenkan hall in Tokyo from June 10 to June 19, 2022.
-The play will be directed by Fumiya Matsuzaki, with its script written by Requiem of the Rose King anime screenplay writer Hiroki Uchida.
-It will star both a female actor, Yumi Wakatsuki, and a male actor, Sayato Arima, as the intersex Richard III.
-Additional cast members include Takuma Wada as Henry VI; Yūki Kimisawa as Edward IV of York; Gaku Takamoto as George, Duke of Clarence; Shō Katō as Catesby; Yūsuke Seto as Warwick; Ryōta Hirono as Prince Edward of Lancaster; Sena as Anne Neville; Sayaka Fujioka as Cecily Neville, Duchess of York; Ryōko Tanaka as Queen Margaret; and Masashi Taniguchi as Richard Plantagenet, Duke of York.
+A stage play adaptation of the manga ran at the Nippon Seinenkan hall in Tokyo from June 10 to June 19, 2022.
+The play was directed by Fumiya Matsuzaki, with its script written by Requiem of the Rose King anime screenplay writer Hiroki Uchida.
+It starred both a female actor, Yumi Wakatsuki, and a male actor, Sayato Arima, as the intersex Richard III.
+Additional cast members included Takuma Wada as Henry VI; Yūki Kimisawa as Edward IV of York; Gaku Takamoto as George, Duke of Clarence; Shō Katō as Catesby; Yūsuke Seto as Warwick; Ryōta Hirono as Prince Edward of Lancaster; Sena as Anne Neville; Sayaka Fujioka as Cecily Neville, Duchess of York; Ryōko Tanaka as Queen Margaret; and Masashi Taniguchi as Richard Plantagenet, Duke of York.

+A separate musical adaptation is scheduled to run at the Kokumin Kyosai Co-Op Hall/Space Zero in Tokyo from April 19 to April 27, 2025.
+Akiko Kodama serves as the director, Ryū Hizuki as the scriptwriter, Masato Kamato as in charge of the music, and Shinji Rachi as the choreographer.
+The musical will star former Takarazuka Revue performer Tsukasa Hiryū as Richard III.